LIME-ESA/lime_tbx/docs/content/analysis.md

 - **NFR407**: The LIME TBX shall be to the largest extent developed in Python.
 - **NFR408**: The LIME TBX code shall be available on a password protected web repository allowing versioning of the software (e.g., GitHub).
+- **NFR409**: The TBX must be compiled and packaged through Docker or similar.
+- **NFR410**: The TBX compilation must be automated as much as possible, ideally using GitLab CI.
+- **NFR411**: Migrate the project to GitHub
+  - **NFR411-A**: During development mirror the repository to GitHub.
+  - **NFR411-B**: Migrate the issues to GitHub.
+GitLab issues must be used during development by the LIME team to add issues, and GitHub issues when finished.
+  - **NFR411-C**: Migrate the CI pipeline to GitHub.
+  - **NFR411-D**: Migrate the code documentation to GitHub.
+- **NFR412**: Code modules should be as independent as possible so it could be possible to add a “choose model” option in the future without requiring too much development.
+- **NFR413**: Keep EOCFI version updated to the latest release.
+- **NFR414**: The TBX should be able to simulate the satellite positions for all satellites with OSF files in the EOP-CFI server.
+- **NFR415**: The TBX code will be under LGPL license, in a repository with public access.